 If you go to sleep at the same time your toddler does, set an alarm.
 Of course, you don’t have to do it to be successful, but it will make for less clean-up and will help your child to learn to wake up at night if he feels the urge to go, which makes for faster potty training.

-I wasn’t brave enough to do it with my boys, I was afraid that they could play with “the contents” when they woke in the morning.
+I wasn’t brave enough to do it with my boys, I was afraid that they’d play with “the contents” when they woke in the morning.
 (Boy mom problems).
-But my little girl does have the potty in her room and uses it if she needs to go at night.
+But my little girl did have the potty in her room and used it when she needed to go at night.

 Most likely, it will take your toddler longer than a week to be completely potty trained at night.
 Be ready for it.